strauberly/router-demo-project/README.md

 ---

+--3 Nov 2022--

+- comments section updates mostly as desired however need to figure it all out as an array that can be pushed to and returned.

+Basic logic to follow:

+- call comments column and store as an array

+- if value at [0] === 'null' -> append with new comment and update column

+- if value at [0] !== 'null' -> push new comment to array and update column.

 --2 Nov 2022--

 - issue for single quote results was remembering that a query ending in .eq() returns an array while .single() returns an object.